hasibzunair/learn-mlops/README.md

 ## Goals

-Do a big project that uses REST API, frontend app, Docker, GCP, Vertex AI, Terraform, Github Actions, and deep learning of course!
+Do a big project that uses REST API, Gradio, Docker, GCP, Vertex AI, Terraform, Github Actions, and deep learning of course!
 Maybe not kubernetes hahah.

 ## Projects